|Binomial Name:||Chelydra serpentina|

 The common snapping turtle bites badly, however, they cannot bite off a finger of an adult.
 They are toothless.

 The snapping turtle grows up to 10” in diameter.
 Many people suggest that they are not good to keep as pets.
 They snap (so their name) and it pains.
-They are animals of the wild – hence leave them back in the pond where you found it.
+They are animals of the wild – hence leave them back in the pond where you found them.